Home

 This is a great way to solve a problem.
 If everyone in the meeting is stumped on a particular problem, throw out a stupid solution.
 If nobody can improve on it, then the last solution wins.
 This works surprisingly well because most people can criticize while they struggle to create from scratch.

-Another example, you can answer your own question on stackoverflow screamingly wrong to get your question answered faster.
+Another example, you can answer your own question on Stack Overflow screamingly wrong to get your question answered faster.
 A smartass shall be summoned in less than a nanosecond by your side to correct your ignorance.
-In similar vein, the best way to get help in Linux is by trolling: bash.org.
+Similarly, in the world of Linux, an effective way to seek assistance is by using a touch of trolling: bash.org.

 Interview Source

 I often conduct interviews, and most people in our field are not very talkative to say the least.
 Imagine that a person doesn't want to talk about himself, I turn to a person and say, "You're a software engineer.
-Tell me about your experience", he usually says something like "I design different systems".
+Tell me about your experience", they usually says something like "I design different systems".
 Then I have to ask endless follow-up questions to get some details.
 Nobody likes that kind of answer.
-But if I ask a question with some sort of error in it, such as: "You're a software engineer.
-Does that mean you write in HTML and SQL?", the person will suddenly perk up.
-He will want to urgently point out my ignorance.
-He will proceed to explain in detail who engineers are, what they do and don't do.
-All it takes for me to keep the flow of words going is for him to insert incredulously every few minutes: "Are you sure?"
-Doubt necessarily elicits a reaction.

 Disadvantages